dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 <TabItem value="metrics" label="Metric queries">

 Users can compile and execute metric queries using macros defined in the [dbt-metrics package](https://github.com/dbt-labs/dbt_metrics).
 This package:

-* generates the SQL required to accurately calculate the metric definition,
+* Generates the SQL required to accurately calculate the metric definition,
-* supplies helper macros for derived calculations (like month over month, year to date, and so on) time series operations
+* Supplies helper macros for derived calculations (like month over month, year to date, and so on) time series operations

 ```